spatie/form-backend-validation/README.md

 });
 ```

-Available options are:

 #### `resetOnSuccess: bool`

-Default: `true`
+Default: `true`.
 Set to `false` if you don't want the form to reset to it's original values after a succesfull submit.

 ## Changelog